ItsMyEyes/itsmyeyes.github.io/docs/docs/mac-darwin/create.md

 -----------------------------------------------------------------------

 You are using go version 1.20.5
-You are using git version git version 2.34.1.windows.1 Your GOPATH is C:\Projects\Golang
+You are using git version git version 2.34.1.apple.1 Your GOPATH is /home/itsmyeyes/go/projects

 -----------------------------------------------------------------------